Discovering dynamic laws from observations: the case of self-propelled, interacting colloids: The Graph Neural Network

-\CV{Note that this scheme applies also to the case of underdamped dynamics, where ActiveNet outputs the predicted acceleration instead of the predicted velocity of the particle.
-In this case, velocities can be used as inputs to $\vec{\xi}$ and $\vec{\psi}$, making it possible to learn forces that depend on velocities.} Once ActiveNet is trained, we use $\vec{\xi}$ and $\vec{\psi}$ to extract the inter-particle and active forces that it has learned (see the appendix \ref{methods_gnn} for more details).
-Note that the two-body force learned for distances larger than $\Gamma$ will be meaningless since there is no data there.
+\CV{Note that this scheme can be also applied to the case of underdamped dynamics, where ActiveNet outputs the predicted acceleration instead of the predicted velocity of the particle.
+In this case, velocities can be used as inputs to $\vec{\xi}$ and $\vec{\psi}$, making it possible to learn forces that depend on velocities.} Once ActiveNet is trained, we use $\vec{\xi}$ and $\vec{\psi}$ to extract the inter-particle and active forces that it has learned (see the appendix section \ref{sec:methods_gnn} for more details).
+Note that the two-body force learned for distances larger than $\Gamma$ will be meaningless due to the absence of data.
 In practice, we choose a small $\Gamma$ value for a first training, and train again the model with larger values of $\Gamma$ until we see that the inter-particle force term goes to zero.
 Thus, we gain no information by increasing $\Gamma$ even further.

+In the following sections, we test ActiveNet against numerical simulations where we can compare forces that the model learns with the ground truth used in simulations.
+Once we validate our approach, we use ActiveNet to study forces present in an experimental system of active particles.